Gene Simmons: Personal life

 Simmons resides in Los Angeles with his wife Shannon Tweed, a Canadian actress and former Playboy Playmate.
 Although they began dating in 1983, they did not marry until 28 years later.
 Simmons often joked that he and Tweed were "happily unmarried" for over 20 years.
 He also often paraphrased Groucho Marx, saying "Marriage is an institution, and I don't want to live in an institution".
 Simmons and Tweed wed on October 1, 2011, at the Beverly Hills Hotel.
 They have two children: Nick (born January 22, 1989) and Sophie (born July 7, 1992).
 He formerly had live-in relationships with Cher and Diana Ross, revealing that he fell in love with Ross while dating Cher.

-Simmons has boasted many times about having bedded thousands of women.
-In 2010, he claimed the tally stood at 5,000 and that he has a Polaroid picture of each liaison, including the hotel key where it took place.
-After their wedding, Tweed found the key for the lockboxes containing the photos (confirming at least that much of the rumors).
-After a "loving confrontation" with Simmons, she had every single Polaroid burned on national television during the final season of their reality show Gene Simmons Family Jewels.
+Simmons has boasted many times about having sexual intercourse with thousands of women: in 2010, he claimed the tally stood at 5,000 and that he had a Polaroid picture of each liaison, including the hotel key where it took place.
+A 2012 episode of Gene Simmons Family Jewels captures Tweed discovering a key for the lockboxes containing the photos and confronting Simmons about it, where he eventually expresses remorse and agrees to dispose of them.
+The episode ends with Tweed setting the collection on fire.

 Simmons is multilingual, and is able to speak Hungarian, German, English, Hebrew, and some Japanese.

 Simmons believes he is an "outcast" in the rock music community due to his open disdain for drug and alcohol use, and has proudly claimed many times to have never been drunk or high on a substance in his life.
 He has said that the reason for his sober lifestyle was his mother, who was a Holocaust survivor.
 He said, "I'm my mother's only child [...]
 I had no right to harm my mother.
 Life did that enough".
-However, he has admitted to once accidentally becoming intoxicated on marijuana after mistakenly eating pot brownies.
+However, he has admitted to once accidentally becoming intoxicated on marijuana in the mid 1970s after he had mistakenly consumed several cannabis brownies, having believed that the pastry were regular brownies.

 Simmons is a science fiction and comic book fan and published several science-fiction fanzines, among them Id, Cosmos (which eventually merged with Stilletto to become Cosmos-Stilletto and then Faun), Tinderbox, Sci-Fi Showcase, Mantis and Adventure.
 He also contributed to other fanzines, among them BeABohema and Sirruish.
 By 1977, however, he would write in a letter to the editor to Janus, "I haven't been active [in fandom] for about five years".

 On October 7, 2025, Simmons was reportedly hospitalized following a car accident in Malibu, California, after losing consciousness while driving.